Hourly Salary Calculator

 No. This calculator assumes straight-time pay for all hours.
 If you earn overtime (typically 1.5× your regular rate for hours over 40 per week), your actual annual earnings will be higher than what is shown.

 If you receive paid vacation and holidays, your salary already covers those days, so use 52 weeks.
-If you have unpaid time off, reduce the weeks-per-year value to reflect only the weeks you actually work (e.g., 50 weeks for 2 weeks unpaid vacation).
+If you have unpaid time off, reduce the weeks-per-year value to reflect only the weeks you actually work.

 Disclaimer: This calculator determines gross pay only and is intended for educational purposes.
 It does not calculate net pay, does not constitute tax or legal advice, and should not be used as a substitute for professional payroll services.
 Tax withholdings, benefits, and overtime rules vary by employer and jurisdiction.